cgrindel/rules_swift_package_manager/README.md

 $ bazel test //...
 ```

-### 7. Check in some generated files.
+### 8. Check in some generated files.

-Check in the `Package.resolved`, `swift_deps.bzl`, and the `module_index.json` files that were
-generated for you.
+#### Bzlmod: Check-in `Package.resolved`, `swift_deps_index.json`, and `MODULE.bazel`.

 - The `Package.resolved` file specifies that exact versions of the dependencies that were
   identified.
-If you do not keep the `Package.resolved` file, the dependencies written to the
-  `swift_deps.bzl` could change when you execute `//:swift_update_pkgs`.
+- The `swift_deps_index.json` file contains information that is used by the Gazelle plugin and the
+  respository rules.
+- In addition to the declarations that you added to the `MODULE.bazel` file, executing
+  `//:swift_update_pkgs` adds declarations to the end of the file related to the Swift packages that
+  are used by your workspace.

+#### Legacy: Check-in `Package.resolved`, `swift_deps_index.json`, and `swift_deps.bzl`.

+In the legacy `WORKSPACE` mode, you will not have a `MODULE.bazel` file, but you will have a
-- The `swift_deps.bzl` contains the Bazel repository rule declarations that load your external
+`swift_deps.bzl` file.
+The `swift_deps.bzl` file contains the repository rule declarations that are
-  dependencies for the Bazel build.
-- The `module_index.json` maps module names to targets that provide a module with that name.
-This
-  file is used by `swift_package` and the Gazelle plugin to resolve dependencies.
+required to download and prepare the external Swift packages that are used by your workspace.

+### 9. Start coding

 You are ready to start coding.

 ## Tips and Tricks